+All (formal) schemes are assumed to be locally noetherian.
+A {\em variety} means a scheme of finite type over a field.
+We keep the conventiones of \cite[\S2]{nemb}; in particular, a blow up sequence ``remembers" the centers of all blow ups, and a blow up is called {\em trivial} or {\em empty} if its center is empty.

-We keep all conventiones from \cite[\S2]{nonemb}, including the convention that a blow up sequence remembers the centers of all blow ups.
-In addition, all (formal) schemes are assumed to be locally noetherian.
-By a {\em component} of a scheme $X$ we mean a disjoint union of few connected components of $X$.
+By a {\em component} of a scheme $X$ we mean a disjoint union of several connected components of $X$.
 Assume that $X$ is a scheme with a closed subscheme $Z$.
-Then by $|Z|$ we denote the support of $Z$ (which is the underlying closed set) and by $\calI_Z\subset\calO_X$ we denote its ideal (and so $Z=\bfSpec(\calO_X/\calI_Z)$).
+Then by $|Z|$ we denote the support of $Z$, which is the underlying closed set, and by $\calI_Z\subseteq\calO_X$ we denote the ideal of $Z$.
+So, $Z=\Spec_X(\calO_X/\calI_Z)$.
 We say that $Z$ is {\em locally principal} (resp. a {\em Cartier divisor}) if $\calI_Z$ is locally principal (resp. invertible).
-If $D\into X$ is a Cartier divisor then for any $n\in\bfN$ we define $Z+nD$ to be the closed subscheme corresponding to $\calI_Z\calI^n_D$.
+If $D\into X$ is a Cartier divisor then for any $n\in\bfN$ we define $Z+nD$ to be the closed subscheme defined by $\calI_Z\calI^n_D$.
 Note also that the fractional ideal $\calI_Z\calI^{-n}_D$ is an ideal if and only if $nD\into Z$, and in this case we denote the corresponding subscheme as $Z-nD$.
-Given a morphism $f:X'\to X$ it will be convenient to use the notation $f^*(Z):=Z\times_XX'$ for the pullback of $Z$ and when $f$ is an immersion we will often call to $f^*(Z)$ the {\em restriction} of $Z$ onto $X'$ and will denote it as $Z|_{X'}$.
-Also, in this case for any morphism $g:Y\to X$ (e.g. a blow up) we will write $g|_{X'}=g\times_XX'$.